George Calvert, 1st Baron Baltimore: Family and early life

 Little is known of the ancestry of the Yorkshire branch of the Calverts.
-At George Calvert's knighting, it was claimed that his family originally came from Flanders (a Dutch-speaking area today across the English Channel in modern Belgium).
+At George Calvert's knighting, it was claimed that his family originally came from Flanders.
 Calvert's father, Leonard of Yorkshire, was a country gentleman who had achieved some prominence as a tenant of Lord Wharton, and was wealthy enough to marry a "gentlewoman" of a noble line, Alicia or Alice Crossland (sometimes spelt "Crosland").
 Leonard established his family on the estate of the later-built Kiplin Hall, near Catterick in Yorkshire.
 George Calvert was born at Kiplin in late 1579.
 His mother Alicia/Alice died on 28 November 1587, when he was eight years old.
 His father then married Grace Crossland (sometimes spelt: "Crosland"), Alicia's first cousin.

-In 1569, Sir Thomas Gargrave had described Richmond as a territory where all gentlemen were "evil in religion", by which he meant predominately Roman Catholic; it appears Leonard Calvert was no exception.
-During the reign of Elizabeth I, continuing the changes wrought earlier in the century by her father Henry VIII which made the monarch the supreme authority of the Christian Church in England, continuing the Protestant Reformation from the continent of Europe, with the political, spiritual and temporal separation from the Roman Catholic Church and the Pope/Papacy in Rome, the Royal Government exerted authority over the matters of religious faith, practices and the Church.
+In 1569, Sir Thomas Gargrave described Richmond as a territory where all gentlemen were "evil in religion", by which he meant predominately Catholic; it appears Leonard Calvert was no exception.
+During the reign of Elizabeth I, continuing the changes wrought earlier in the century by her father Henry VIII which made the monarch the supreme authority of the Christian Church in England, continuing the Protestant Reformation from the continent of Europe, with the political, spiritual and temporal separation from the Catholic Church and the Pope/Papacy in Rome, the Royal Government exerted authority over the matters of religious faith, practices and the Church.
 Acts mandating compulsory religious uniformity were enacted by Parliament and enforced through penal laws.
 The Acts of Supremacy and the Uniformity Act of 1559 also included an oath of allegiance to the Queen and an implicit denial of the Pope's (then Pope Paul IV) authority over the English Church.
 This oath was required of any subject who wished to hold high office, attend university, or take advantage of opportunities controlled by the state (king/kingdom).